 - “I appreciate the ways you are willing to flex and be creative to support all the members of this family toward health and re-unification.” – Agency Social Worker contracting Jonah for family therapy and support services

 Why the name “Jonah?”

-Back in 2011 when we were busy trying to think up a fitting name for our counselling practice, this little guy (pictured here with the buffalo; embodying respect) was busy being excited about the well known story of Jonah being swallowed by a Big Fish.
-For a while, he had us reading that story daily!
+Back in 2011 when we were busy trying to think up a fitting name for this counselling practice, this little guy (pictured here with the buffalo) was busy being excited about the well known story of Jonah being swallowed by a Big Fish.
+For a while, we were reading that story daily!
 When you read a single story over and over, it can become absorbed into your life, like a song on repeat.
 That’s what stories do, they shape who we are and guide us through our lives.
 Exploring the power of story is foundational to the way we work with people at Jonah Counselling.
-Not surprisingly, after reading about Jonah and the fish over and over, we found ourselves considering that story as we thought about our hopes for this work.
+Not surprisingly, after reading about Jonah and the big fish over and over, we found ourselves considering that story as we thought about our hopes for this work.

 We all need to find time and support for examining our lives, considering our values or purpose, coming to terms with our regrets, finding ways toward healing the wounds we’ve experienced.
-At Jonah Counselling, we’d like to accompany you on that journey.
+We also need to be honest about the ways social values and cultural norms both help and harm us.
+At Jonah Counselling, we’d like to accompany you on your journey or awareness and wellbeing.